An Arizona Honeymoon Has More to Offer Than Just the Grand Canyon

 Phoenix

 If you're looking to spend some time in a luxury resort, Phoenix has a number of wonderful options.
 It's also a great spot to visit if you're looking for a dose of Southwestern culture.
 Head over to the Desert Botanical Garden, or spend some time hiking up Camelback Mountain.
-Phoenix is also home to some wonderful museums, golf courses, spa resorts and gorgeous parks.
+Phoenix is also home to some wonderful museums, golf courses, spa treatments and gorgeous parks.

 Tucson